WayOfOne/2d-space-shooter-game/README.md

 * Players can move up down left and right but cannot loop around the map
 * Players are restricted from entering the top 20% of the map to avoid collisions from spawn points
 * Infinite wave spawn until the player dies
+* Score displayed on top right in white
+* player HP displayed on bottom left in yellow

 # Resources